 Drive to Cape Canaille, the highest maritime cliff in Europe to enjoy the panorama of the bay.

 Spend some free time in Cassis.
 The small village, east of Marseille, is a charming Mediterranean fishing port.
-A centuries-old château overlooks the village which is famous for its calanques and pebble beaches.
-The calanques are turquoise, narrow Mediterranean inlets framed by incredibly steep limestone cliffs.
+A centuries-old château overlooks the village which is famous for its Calanques and pebble beaches.
+The Calanques are turquoise, narrow Mediterranean inlets framed by incredibly steep limestone cliffs.
 They are the Mediterranean’s answer to Norway’s fjords.
 Enjoy a 45-minute sea cruise to experience them (at own expense).
 Besides these natural wonders, Cassis offers restaurants, pastel-colored buildings, and sidewalk cafes in the harbor.
 The local vineyards are well-known for their white wine.

 Private Walking Tour of Aix-en-Provence

 Visit Aix-en-Provence with your local professional guides Mylène and Arthur.
-They will share their knowledge and their passion, tell you historical anecdotes, and reveal the secrets of a city steeped in history.
+They will share their knowledge and their passion, tell you historical anecdotes and reveal the secrets of a city steeped in history.

 Dominated by 17th and 18th-century architecture, Aix offers a palpable and rich heritage.
 The fountains, the quaint squares, the cathedral, the grain market, the mansions along Cours Mirabeau and the Mazarin district, the Place de la Rotonde, and the Saint Jean de Malte Church all leave an impression.
 You’ll also get the chance to see hidden Roman and medieval remains and learn about famous locals like King René, Mirabeau, Paul Cézanne, and Émile Zola.

-Be sure to try the calissons, a candy supposedly created for the wedding of King René in the 15th century, and have a drink at “Les Deux Garçons”, Aix-en-Provence’s oldest café and a onetime favorite of Cézanne.
+Be sure to try the calissons, a candy supposedly created for the wedding of King René in the 15th century, and have a drink at “Les Deux Garçons”, Aix-en-Provence’s oldest café and an onetime favorite of Cézanne.

 Day 5: Marseille - Marseille Vieux-Port - Aix-en-Provence